 Teach English as our Education Volunteer Overseas

-Openmind Projects is teaching underprivileged youth English, EdTech, and important life skills such as teamwork, self-confidence, and critical thinking in the learning by doing way.
-Our goal is to create self-sufficient, lifelong learners with a great chance of escaping the poverty trap and rise into a better future.
+Openmind Projects teaches underprivileged youth English, EdTech, and important life skills such as teamwork, self-confidence and critical thinking in our ‘Learning By Doing’ way.
+Our goal is to create self-sufficient, lifelong learners with a high probability of escaping the poverty trap and rising into a better future.

-- Students in Southeast Asia don’t do well in international English tests.
-They memorize English so they never learn to speak.
-Together we can change!
+- Students in Southeast Asia generally don’t perform well in international English tests.
+They simply memorize English by rote, so they never learn to speak proficiently or to understand the language structure.
+Together we can change this!

-- According to the EF English Proficiency Index 2019, prepared by Swiss-based Education First, Thailand scored 47.62, which is regarded as very low proficiency.
+- According to the EF English Proficiency Index 2019, prepared by Swiss-based Education First, Thailand as whole scored only 47.62, which is regarded as very low proficiency.

-- Thailand relies heavily on tourism as one of its primary sources of revenue, but low English proficiency has led to negative perceptions, as tourists prefer destinations where they can communicate more comfortably.
+- Thailand relies heavily on tourism as one of its primary sources of revenue, but low English proficiency has led to negative perceptions.
+Tourists often prefer destinations where they can communicate more easily.

-Our Solution: Volunteer Teach English to underprivileged children and village women
+Our Solution: Volunteer to Teach English to underprivileged children and village women

 Help us make English fun, for kids to learn and volunteers to teach

-Our Multi Learning means learning in role-plays, from basic to more advanced, simulating familiar, daily situations.
-And like students learn to search online for information and tell each other and volunteers what they find.
-They make presentations, videos, share online.
-They listen and speak, read and write and use body language too, all in one task!
+Our Multi Dimensional Learning means learning using role-plays, from basic to more advanced, which simulate familiar, daily situations.
+We support our students to search online for information, and tell each other and volunteers what they find.
+They make presentations, videos and share their findings in online formats.
+They learn to listen and to speak, to read and write, and to use body language too, all in one task!